 The Company is a mineral resource company engaged in the identification, acquisition, exploration, development and production of base metal properties in geographic regions known to have low geopolitical risk.
-The Company's principal asset is a 100% interest in the Cactus Project, which it acquired from ASARCO Multi-State Environmental Custodial Trust ("ASARCO Trust") in July 2020.
+The Company's principal asset is a 100% interest in the Cactus Project, which it acquired from ASARCO Multi-State Environmental Custodial Trust ("ASARCO Trust") in July 2020, overseen by Arizona State Lands Department ("ASLD") and Arizona Department of Environmental Quality ("ADEQ").